Multi-head Ensemble of Smoothed Classifiers for Certified Robustness: Experiments on CIFAR10

-We augment multiple heads in the ResNet-110 on CIFAR10~\cite{he2016deep}.
-In all the experiments, we adopt 5 heads, \textit{i.e.}, $L=5$. \Cref{fig:app-arch} gives more structural details on a 5-head DNN.
+We augment multiple heads in the ResNet-110 on CIFAR10.
+In all the experiments, we adopt 5 heads, \textit{i.e.}, $L=5$.
+The 5-head network is an appropriate choice from extensive empirical evaluations, as too many heads make the training difficult and too few heads cannot provide enough model capacities. \Cref{fig:app-arch} gives details on a 5-head DNN.
 The dotted black box frames out the typical structure of a standard residual network: a concatenation of a convolution-batchnorm-ReLU layer and 3 residual blocks followed by an average pooling layer and the last linear layer.
 The certain location where the heads get augmented is placed right after the second residual block.
 That is, each augmented head consists of the third residual block, the average pooling layer and the linear layer, represented by the green shaded area in \cref{fig:app-arch}.
 Accordingly, the backbone, shown by the blue shaded area, contains the convolution-batchnorm-ReLU layer and the first 2 residual blocks.

 We now dive into more details on such a 5-head network.
 Without loss of generality, we exemplify the deployed ResNet-110.
 The 1st, 2nd and 3rd residual blocks contain 34, 37 and 37 convolution layers, respectively.
-Then the number of augmented layers in one head is only $37+1=38$ (the 3rd block and the last linear layer), accounting for approximately $38/110\approx34\%$ in a 110-layer residual network.
+Thereby the number of augmented layers in one head is only $37+1=38$ (the 3rd block and the last linear layer), accounting for approximately $38/110\approx34\%$ in a 110-layer residual network.
 Though, it is worth mentioning that the parameters are not uniformly distributed in a residual network.
 The back layers near outputs generally have more parameters than the front layers near inputs due to the increasing number of channels along layers.
 Accordingly, each head saves $\approx 66\%$ network layers and $\approx 25\%$ parameters in a 110-layer residual network with in total 1,730,714 parameters.
 Thus, such a multi-head network helps save lots of computations compared with the ensemble of multiple individual DNNs, which has been empirically elaborated in detail from several aspects in \cref{sec:exp-runtime}.
-In later parts of this appendix, some empirical evidences on the performance of our multi-head structure augmented in different layers are also supplemented and can refer to \cref{fig:ablation-where-to-arg} for details.
+More empirical evidences on the performance of our multi-head structure augmented in different layers have been illustrated in \cref{fig:ablation-where-to-arg} of \cref{app:ablation-head-location}.